axiom-data-science/ciofs-hindcast-report/README.md

 ### Building the book

-1. For our workflow, if you want to run code when the report is compiled, convert your notebook to a Myst NB file with:
+1. For our workflow, if you want to run code when the report is compiled, convert your notebook to a Myst NB file with the following to get a myst-flavored markdown file.
+(You can also convert the other way with `jupytext MARKDOWN.md --to ipynb`.)

     `jupytext NOTEBOOK_NAME.ipynb --to myst`

-to get a myst-flavored markdown file.
-(You can also convert the other way with `jupytext MARKDOWN.md --to ipynb`.)

 2. Run `jupyter-book clean ciofs_hindcast_report/` to remove any existing builds (though maybe this would remove caches?)
 3. Run `jupyter-book build ciofs_hindcast_report/` to build the report